ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 Check classic IBM Cloud infrastructure permissions that are used in Red Hat OpenShift on IBM Cloud.
 {: shortdesc}

+The `ibmcloud oc infra-permissions` commands check only classic IBM Cloud infrastructure, not VPC permissions.
+{: note}

 ### `ibmcloud oc infra-permissions get`
 {: #infra_permissions_get}